tentone/escher.js/README.md

-### Getting started
+### Examples / Documentation

-- There are a couple of example in the example folder, they can be used as base for your project.
+- Sometimes the best way to learn about something is to try it yourself, there are a couple of example in the example folder in the Git repository.
+They can be used as base for your project.
   - [Playground](https://tentone.github.io/escher.js/examples/playground)
   - [Physics](https://tentone.github.io/escher.js/examples/physics)
   - [PDF & TIFF (External libraries)](https://tentone.github.io/escher.js/examples/pdftiff)